Choose another country or region to see content specific to your location.

-Europe’s biggest ever floating solar panel array is being installed by Lightsource Renewable Energy on London’s Queen Elizabeth II reservoir.
+Europe’s biggest ever floating solar panel array is being funded and installed by Lightsource Renewable Energy on London’s Queen Elizabeth II reservoir.

 More than 23,000 solar photovoltaic (PV) panels will be floated on the reservoir near Walton-on-Thames, as part of Thames Water’s ambitious bid to self-generate a third of its own energy by 2020.